 With brown, dark gray, or greenish-gray streaks down its back and a light tan stripe that meets in the middle of its eyes on each side of its head, the Great Plains Rat Snake’s normal color is tan or lighter gray.

-These types of snakes in New Mexico are not poisonous and have little fangs, although they do tend to bite.
+These types of snakes in New Mexico are not poisonous and have little fangs, although they tend to bite.
 However, they are not hostile most of the time.

-They can be found in many different habitats, including riparian zones, farms, barnyards, canyons, hills, prairies, and even abandoned houses.
+They can be found in many habitats, including riparian zones, farms, barnyards, canyons, hills, prairies, and even abandoned houses.

 They like any location where they may hide beneath boards, logs, rocks, or even abandoned animal burrows.